Dawsume History, Family Crest & Coats of Arms

 Early Notables of the Dawsume family (pre 1700)

-More information is included under the topic Early Dawsume Notables in all our PDF Extended History products and printed products wherever possible.
+Another 38 words (3 lines of text) are included under the topic Early Dawsume Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dawsume family to Ireland